hassanah391/alx-low_level_programming/0x00-hello_world/README.md

 - You should produce the exact same output as in the example.
 - Warnings are allowed.
 - Your program should return 0.
 - You might have to install the package libc6-dev-i386 on your Linux to test the -m32 gcc option.

+#### 100-intel: generates the assembly code (Intel syntax) of a C code and save it in an output file.

+#### 101-quote.c: a C program that prints exactly and that piece of art is useful
+" - Dora Korpar, 2015-10-19, without using any function in man 3 and
+followed by a new line, to the standard error.